Gene Roddenberry: 1970s projects

-Following the cancellation of Star Trek, Roddenberry felt typecast as a producer of science fiction, despite his background in Westerns and police stories.
+After the cancellation of Star Trek, Roddenberry felt typecast as a producer of science fiction, despite his background in Westerns and police stories.
 He later described the period, saying, "My dreams were going downhill because I could not get work after the original series was cancelled."
 He felt that he was "perceived as the guy who made the show that was an expensive flop."
 Roddenberry had sold his interest in Star Trek to Paramount Studios in return for a third of the profits but this did not result in any quick financial gain; the studio was still claiming that the series was $500,000 in the red in 1982.

 He wrote and produced Pretty Maids All in a Row (1971), a sexploitation film directed by Roger Vadim, for MGM.
-The cast included Rock Hudson, Angie Dickinson, Telly Savalas, and Roddy McDowall alongside Star Trek regular James Doohan, and William J. Campbell, who had appeared as a guest in the Star Trek episodes, "The Squire Of Gothos" and "The Trouble With Tribbles".
+The cast included Rock Hudson, Angie Dickinson, Telly Savalas, and Roddy McDowall alongside Star Trek regular James Doohan and notable guest star William Campbell, who had appeared in "The Squire Of Gothos" and "The Trouble with Tribbles".
 Variety was unimpressed: "Whatever substance was in the original [novel by Francis Pollini] or screen concept has been plowed under, leaving only superficial, one-joke results."
 Herbert Solow had given Roddenberry the work as a favor, paying him $100,000 for the script.

-Faced with a mortgage and a $2,000-per-month alimony obligation as a result of his 1969 divorce, he retained a booking agent (with the assistance of his friend Arthur C. Clarke) and began to support himself largely by giving college lectures and appearances at science fiction conventions.
-These presentations included screenings of "The Cage" and blooper reels from the production of Star Trek.
+Faced with a mortgage and a $2,000-per-month alimony obligation as a result of his 1969 divorce, he retained a booking agent (with the assistance of his friend Arthur C. Clarke) and began to support himself largely by scheduling appearances at colleges and science fiction conventions.
+These presentations typically included screenings of "The Cage" and blooper reels from the production of Star Trek.
 The conventions began to build the fan support to bring back Star Trek, leading TV Guide to describe it, in 1972, as "the show that won't die."

 In 1972 and 1973, Roddenberry made a comeback to science fiction, selling ideas for four new series to a variety of networks.
 Roddenberry's Genesis II was set in a post-apocalyptic Earth.
 He had hoped to recreate the success of Star Trek without "doing another space-hopping show."
 He created a 45-page writing guide, and proposed several story ideas based on the concept that pockets of civilisation had regressed to past eras or changed altogether.
 The pilot aired as a TV movie in March 1973, setting new records for the Thursday Night Movie of the Week.
 Roddenberry was asked to produce four more scripts for episodes, but before production could begin again, CBS aired the film Planet of the Apes.
 It was watched by an even greater audience than Genesis II.
 CBS scrapped Genesis II and replaced it with a television series based on the film; the results were disastrous from a ratings standpoint, and Planet of the Apes was canceled after 14 episodes.